FarronF/limerick-council-meetings/meetings/2021/12/15-Virtual Meeting of the Home & Social Development Strategic Policy Committee/Minutes - Meeting of the Home & Social Development Strategic Policy Committee - 20th October 2021.md

 individual cases and noted the processes are there and they adhere to them.

  Mr. O Grady agreed with Cllr.
+Kiely’s point on AHBs and anti-social behaviour.
+---
-Kiely’s point on AHBs and anti-social behaviour.--- **Proposal to write to the Minister for Housing requesting a review of the maximum**
+**Proposal to write to the Minister for Housing requesting a review of the maximum**

 **grant allocation for Housing Adaption Grants for Disabled People**